DevHeadsCommunity/Automated-Egg-Counting-System/README.md

 - **Test Signal:** Validate the system by running a set of test eggs and analyzing the logged count.
 - **Optimize:** Fine-tune the model and lighting as needed to improve accuracy.

+### how to run

+### Requirements
+Python 3.8 or higher.

+pip install -r requirements.txt

+Download the model (best.pt)

+### Install Dependencies:

+Use the requirements.txt file to install all necessary libraries: bash

+pip install -r requirements.txt

+### Pre-trained Model:

+Download the pre-trained model file (best.pth)
+Save the model file in your preferred directory.

+## Update the Path to the Model:

+Open eggs_counting.py and update the path to point to the location of your model file: python

+model_path = "path/to/your/model/best.pth"  # Update this line
+How to Run the Project

+bash
+pip install -r requirements.txt
+Download the model file and update the path in eggs_counting.py.

+## Run the project:

+bash
+python eggs_counting.py

+Features
+Real-time egg detection using a webcam. count only the image witch go through the check point